 - Interview your client and write user stories (tasks) based on what they need.

-- Put those stories on a Kanban-like board in a backlog and assign points based on how much resources a story will need
+- Put those stories on a Kanban-like board in a backlog and assign points based on how many resources a story will need

 - Decide what stories you'll work on for the next version of the product